 Types of Grain

-Soybeans accounted for 18% of U.S. grain production from 2007 to 2016, far less than corn, but the soybean share varied from 15% to 20%.
-Over that period, exports accounted for 45% of soybean use — more than three times the export share for corn — and only around 3% of soybeans went to animal feed.
+Soybeans accounted for 19% of U.S. grain production from 2008 to 2017, far less than corn, but the soybean share varied from 17% to 21%.
+Over that period, exports accounted for 47% of soybean use — more than three times the export share for corn.
 Most of the rest was crushed at processing plants throughout the country to produce soybean oil and soybean meal.
 Soybeans are generally grown in large quantities in the same states that produce large quantities of corn.